Paulina Krumbiegel

-Paulina Käte Krumbiegel (born 27 October 2000) is a German footballer who plays as a midfielder for Juventus in the Italian Serie A and represents Germany internationally.
-She has previously played for TSG Hoffenheim in the German Frauen-Bundesliga.
+Paulina Käte Krumbiegel (born 27 October 2000) is a German footballer who plays as a winger or full-back for Frauen-Bundesliga club Eintracht Frankfurt and the Germany national team.
+She has previously played domestically for TSG Hoffenheim and in Italy for Juventus.

 Club career

-Youth

 Krumbiegel started playing football at the age of six with her local club TV Kindenheim, winning with them the district championship.
-In 2010 she started playing with SC Siegelbach and won with them the district cup.
+In 2010, she started playing with SC Siegelbach and won with them the district cup.

-TSG Hoffenheim

 Krumbiegel joined TSG Hoffenheim at the age of eleven, initially playing for the under-15 and under-17 before debuting for TSG Hoffenheim II in 2016.
 She made 54 2.
 Frauen-Bundesliga appearances in three seasons.
 She was promoted to the senior squad for the 2019–20 Frauen-Bundesliga season and made her debut in September 2020.
 She played 65 league matches for the club, scoring 10 goals, as well as 10 DFB-Pokal Frauen matches.
 In August 2021, she tore her anterior cruciate ligament during training.

-Juventus

-In May 2024, Krumbiegel signed with Italian Serie A club Juventus on a two-year for the 2024–25 and 2025–26 seasons.
+In May 2024, Krumbiegel signed with Italian Serie A club Juventus on a two-year contract for the 2024–25 and 2025–26 seasons.
 She became the first German woman to play for Juventus.
+In her time in Italy, Krumbiegel won multiple titles, including a domestic double.

+On 11 May 2026, Krumbiegel was announced to be returning to Germany, signing a three-year contract with Eintracht Frankfurt.